GLEF = small intake + diversified student mix + CFA® Institute University Affiliation Program + fully supported by 2 departments and 2 faculties.

 Jackie wishes to work in the financial industry in future.
 ‘With the solid training from this programme, I am convinced that I possess the ability to do well in my future career,’ a confident Jackie said.

 Jackie will not have to worry about the future, though.
-Most of the GLEF graduates have joined the banking and finance industry, established start-up business, or gone on to further studies.
+Many GLEF graduates have joined the banking and finance industry, established start-up business, or gone on to further studies.
 On top of that, some graduates have embarked on a professional career after attaining professional qualifications like CPA.

-Entering in his fourth year, Jackie is sage about how to survive and thrive in GLEF: ‘Be ready and enjoy.
+Jackie is now our alumnus, and he was sage about how to survive and thrive in GLEF: ‘Be ready and enjoy.
 You will love the flexibility and support this programme gives you.
 However, GLEF is not a place for you to idle away you four-year university life.
-I do want to tell you that this is a top and tough programme.
+This is a top and tough programme.
 Get prepared and you will have the most fruitful university life.’

 Published: Summer 2017